Wichita on the Cheap

 Live the Good Life for Less & Never Miss a Deal

-Exploration Place Brings Wichita’s Aviation Industry to Life with New Exhibit
+Exploration Place Exhibit that Brings Wichita’s Aviation Industry to Life

 For generations, aviation has been a part of the very fabric of Wichita.
 Wichitans have taken great pride in helping design, test, fly and manufacture airplanes.
 In fact, many of my own relatives, including my dad and grandpa, work or have worked in the aircraft industry.